Morrison Spowart Wills and Probate department

 MAKING A WILL

 Making a will is important if you want to make sure that your wishes are carried out when you die.
 If you don’t make a will, your estate will be distributed under the Intestacy Rules which may lead to your property and assets being shared out in a way you would not have wished.
-By making a will you can appoint the guardian of your choice for your children in the event that the other parent is unable to do so.
-And by preparing a will you can set out your preferred funeral arrangements.
+For example, many people do not realise that unless you are married or in a civil partnership your partner will not automatically inherit anything if you die without having made a will – even if you have been together for many years.

 ADMINISTRATION OF ESTATES

 The process of administering the estate can be complex and confusing.
-Morrison Spowart solicitors is able to assist constructively and compassionately and to offer a comprehensive probate service at competitive hourly fee.
+Morrison Spowart solicitors is able to assist constructively and compassionately and to offer a comprehensive probate service at a competitive hourly fee.

 LASTING POWER OF ATTORNEY

 Have you ever considered who would manage your affairs or make decisions about your health and wellbeing if you became mentally incapacitated and unable to make decisions of your own?

 Preparing a Lasting Power of Attorney (“LPA”) and registering it with the Office of the Public Guardian means that someone you trust will have the power to make decisions on your behalf if you are no longer able to do so, giving you peace of mind about the future.